-With good times, you often associate celebratory moments with popping corks and sipping glorious Champagne and Sparkling wine, but one question we regularly get asked regarding Champagne Glasses is, ‘What is the difference between a Champagne Flute and a Champagne Tulip?’
+With good times, we often associate celebratory moments with popping corks and sipping glorious Champagne and Sparkling wine.
+Still, one question regularly asked regarding Champagne Glasses is, ‘What is the difference between a Champagne Flute and a Champagne Tulip?’.

-The Champagne Flute, with its straight sides gives a more streamlined look but also offers a smaller surface area for your Champagne than the tulip.
-This is all very intricate as most servers would fill any type of champagne glass too full for the drinker to appreciate the fine aromas that the champagnes produce.
+A Champagne Flute with its straight sides gives a more streamlined look and offers a smaller surface area for the Champagne than a tulip glass.
+It’s all very intricate as most would fill a champagne glass too full for the drinker to appreciate the fine aromas that a Champagne produces.

-I personally prefer the rounder Champagne Tulip as the aromas offer so much more.
-It is even said that a lot of experts in the Champagne world are beginning to work their way from these two traditional glasses above to a more ‘normal’ wine glass shape as the bowls are so much larger and the aromas therefore get much more complex and beautiful.
-The adverse point of this is that an everyday wine glass will not have an effervescent point notched in the bottom of the bowl, as most champagne glasses do, to promote a seemingly never ending flow of bubbles.
+I prefer the rounder Champagne Tulip as the aromas offer much more.
+Additionally, some experts in the Champagne world are beginning to work their way from these types of glasses to a more ‘normal’ wine glass.
+The bowls are much larger, and the aroma gets much more complex and expresses a lot more.
+The adverse point of this is that an everyday wine glass will not have an effervescent point notched in the bottom of the bowl, as most champagne glasses do, to promote a seemingly never-ending flow of bubbles.
 The ‘champagne show’ won’t happen, so it’s a weigh up of what you prefer.